5 Health Benefits of Natural Vanilla:

 Researchers have learned that vanilla can suppress an enzyme crucial in the metabolic pathway of promoting the spread of cancer cells (5).
-Scientists have also found that ethyl vanillin, another aromatic compound found in vanilla beans, is a natural inhibitor for angiogenesis (8).
+Scientists have also found that ethyl vanillin, another aromatic compound found in the beans, is a natural inhibitor for angiogenesis (8).
 How exactly it achieves this goal is just recently being understood.

 Nitric oxide is a molecule used in various reactions in the body and also plays a role in cancer development.
 Ethyl vanillin inhibits the production of nitric oxide in tumor cells.
 As a result, tumors cannot grow because of a lack of an oxygen supply.
 (8)

 Ethyl vanillin has also been linked to suppressing the activity of a destructive enzyme.
 This enzyme has been studied for its invasive behavior and role associated with kidney damage and disease such as lupus nephritis and diabetic nephropathy.
-The ethyl vanillin contained in vanilla therefore shows promising results by preventing the spread of cancer in the kidneys, liver and even lungs.
+The ethyl vanillin contained in this therefore shows promising results by preventing the spread of cancer in the kidneys, liver and even lungs.
 (9)

 Health Reason #5: Pain Relieving Properties

 The various components of vanilla have long been studied for its antinociceptive properties.
-In other words, vanilla helps to desensitize an individual’s perception of pain.
+In other words, it helps to desensitize an individual’s perception of pain.
 Have you ever been told: it’s all in your head?